asyncapi/generator/apps/generator/docs/nunjucks-depreciate.md

 ### Introduction

 The asyncAPI generator is moving away from Nunjucks templates in favor of React templates.
 This guide will help you migrate your existing Nunjucks templates to React.
+For a comprehensive understanding of why we introduced React as an alternative in 2021 and why we're now removing Nunjucks entirely, please read our article [React as a Generator Engine](https://www.asyncapi.com/blog/react-as-generator-engine).
+The principles discussed in this article still apply to our current transition.

 ### Step-by-step migration guide